-Harbor provides prevention programs on alcohol, tobacco, drugs and violence to schools and community groups throughout Lucas County.
-Programs are 10-12 weeks long and are taught to the whole classroom weekly for forty-five minutes to an hour.
+Prevention programs that teach social-emotional life skills and age-appropriate alcohol, tobacco and drug education to reduce anxiety, addiction and violence are available to schools and community groups in Lucas County.
+Programs run 10-12 weeks and are taught to whole classrooms or other groups weekly for forty-five minutes to an hour.

 Improves behavior and reduces classroom disruptions to create a peaceful and respectful classroom.
 The program focuses on empathy, emotion management, problem solving, impulse control, and anger management.
 10 week program.

 Life Skills Training (Grades 3 – 6)

 This program promotes health alternatives to risky behavior through activities rather than teaching information about the dangers of drug abuse.
 Life skills focuses on self-esteem, decision making, smoking facts, advertising, stress, communication, social skills, and assertiveness.
 10 week program.

 Motivates the students against drug use, provides skills and strategies to resist drugs, and establishes some new non-use attitudes and beliefs.
 Project ALERT focuses on why people use and don’t use drugs, consequences of smoking cigarettes and marijuana, drinking consequences and alternatives, internal and external pressures to use, inhalant abuse and resistance skills.
 12 week program.